-Normalization is done to account for relative frequency of terms.
+Normalization is done to account for the relative frequency of terms.

-As we see, using equation (6), we can create a set of conceptually different term-to-term correlation method by varying how to select the set of documents and the weighting function.
-Although, calculating co-occurrence of all terms present in the document is easy, it does not consider relative position of terms in a document.
-For example, two terms that co-occur in the same sentence are more correlated than when they occur in distant parts of the document.
+It can be seen that using Eq. (\ref{eq:6}) we can create a set of conceptually different term-to-term correlation methods by varying how to select the set of documents and the weighting function.
+Although calculating co-occurrence of all terms present in the document is easy, it does not consider relative position of terms in a document.
+For example, two terms that co-occur in the same sentence are more correlated than when they occur in distant parts of a document.

 A more exhaustive measurement technique for term co-occurrence that includes term dependency is mutual information \cite{church1990word}: